mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 # Console levels and permits management

 Assigning different roles and permissions to each user is a key action for defining responsibilities within your platform ecosystem.
-The DevOps Console offers a preset set of groups and permissions to be assigned to users.
+The DevOps Console offers a preset groups and permissions to be assigned to users.
 Let's see how they are configured.

 ## Console Levels